Can You Get Braces Just for Your Top or Bottom Teeth?

 When braces are applied to only one jaw (either the upper or lower), it is single-arch treatment or one-arch orthodontic treatment.

-Braces may be applied to only the bottom teeth in rare cases, such in children who are just beginning orthodontic treatment and have most of their issues in their bottom teeth or in individuals whose teeth are relatively straight.
+• Children who are just beginning orthodontic treatment and have most of their issues in their bottom teeth

 More than Beauty: How Braces Help your Bite